Google’s Stance on AI Generated Content: Evidence, Theory & Ideas

 Ideas: What’s the Best Way Right Now?

-Since the studies are still seemingly divided on what performs better, the best idea would be to have more checks in place to ensure quality.
+What performs better seems to vary from study to study.
+So, the best strategy is to have more quality checks in place.
 While AI will provide you with scalability, it may come with risks and strings attached.

 To conclusively emphasize, our point is, “If it ain’t broke, no need to fix it.
 And if it is Pivot!